schlks/acuity/README.md

 > [!NOTE]
 > Weaviate will take some GB to download its model.
 >
-> You can also install Docker Destkop on Linux if you want to.
+> You can also install Docker Desktop on Linux if you want to.

 ## Features